SilentBob69/double-take-go-reborn/README.en.md

 4. Optionally display container logs

 Before using, make sure to customize your personal configuration files in `config/my-hardware/` with the appropriate API keys and connection details.

+#### Important Note on Configuration Management

+When editing the active configuration (`config/config.yaml`), it is important to know that:

+1. This file will be **overwritten** by the `switch-config.sh` script when you switch between hardware configurations
+2. Changes to the active configuration will be lost if they are not also applied to the corresponding files under `config/my-hardware/`
+3. The hardware-specific configuration files (`config/my-hardware/config-*.yaml`) are the "single source of truth"

+**Recommendation**: Always edit the files in `config/my-hardware/` directly when you want to make permanent changes.

 ### Configuration Options